johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 However, the implementation is thorough enough to grant the programmer freedom with implementing new functionality.
 Thus, providing a foundation upon which the aforementioned features can be added.

 Before proceeding, it is highly recommended to have some form of documentation available for the functions and system calls used throughout the article.
 The quickest way to obtain documentation for a function is to use its manual page, otherwise known as a *man page*.
-This page can easily be brought up in the following manner right from a shell, other than
+This page can easily be brought up in the following manner right from a shell, other than the one we will be writing.
 * `man echo`
 * `man strcmp`
 * `man exevc`
 * `man fork`

-Searching for a particular entry in a man page can be done using pipes.
-The output of the manual entry can be pipelined to  `grep` and the output can optionally be displayed using `less` via a pipe (i.e. using `|` ) or redirected to a file of your choosing (i.e. using `>` or `>>`).
+Searching for a particular entry in a man page can be done using pipes (i.e. using `|` ) .
+The output of the manual entry can be pipelined to `grep` and that output can optionally be displayed using `less`  or redirected to a file of your choosing (i.e. using `>` or `>>`).
 Here are a few examples:

  * `man fork `
  * `man fork | grep process`